-Additionally, the Company and its co-investors have committed to acquire the future build-out of expansion capacity within the Vantage SDC portfolio, including lease-up of the expanded capacity and existing inventory, the costs of which will be borne by the previous owners of Vantage SDC, for estimated payments of approximately \$240 million.
+The Company and its co-investors have also committed to acquire the future build-out of expansion capacity, along with lease-up of the expanded capacity and existing inventory, including those associated with an add-on acquisition to the Vantage SDC portfolio described below, the costs of which will be borne by the previous owners of Vantage SDC, for estimated payments of approximately \$350 million.
 It is anticipated that most, if not all, of the payments will be funded by Vantage SDC from borrowings under its credit facilities and/or cash from operations.
-Pursuant to this arrangement, Vantage SDC entered into two tenant leases related to a portion of the expansion capacity during the six months ended June 30, 2021, which triggered aggregate payments of \$73.6 million to the previous owners of Vantage SDC.
-These payments were treated as asset acquisitions, which consideration was allocated to data center infrastructure and in-place lease acquired, and as additional consideration for land and building.
+Pursuant to this arrangement, Vantage SDC entered into two tenant leases in 2021 related to a portion of the expansion capacity which triggered aggregate payments of \$73.6 million.
+As part of the July 2020 acquisition, the Company had an option to purchase an additional data center in Santa Clara, California.
+In September 2021, the Company exercised the option and purchased the data center for \$404.5 million in cash, funded through borrowings by Vantage SDC, and a deferred amount of \$56.9 million to be paid upon future lease-up.
+All of these payments were made to the previous owners of Vantage SDC and are treated as asset acquisitions.